jonathan-grah/vue-roaster/README.md

 # install dependencies
 npm install

-# watch files for changes wtih webpack
+# watch files for changes with webpack
 npm run dev

 # build for production with minification